 Be sure to listen to and follow directions closely if notified of an emergency through an official text notification or by a University staff or faculty member.
-On campus students will receive information about evacuation locations at the beginning of the year floor meetings led by their building directors.
+On campus students will receive information about evacuation locations at the beginning of the year floor meetings led residence life staff.